NLPReViz/emr-vis-web/README.md

 ### Notes

-The wordtree veiw is built upon the library by silverasm, available at https://github.com/silverasm/wordtree.
+The wordtree veiw is adapted from the library by silverasm, available at https://github.com/silverasm/wordtree.

 [git]: http://git-scm.com/
 [bower]: http://bower.io